JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 ## Adding routes

-It is done in the `main.js` file.
+It is done in the `main.js` or `main.ts` file.

 The routes can be imported from an external file outside of `main.js`.

-A route is defined like this:
+In JavaScript, a route is defined like this:

 ```javascript
   routes: [